Marketing for Pharma? We’re Listening.

 Let’s use the pharma industry as an example.
 Companies can use AI-supported platforms like Semantria to examine what patients are saying about their pharma and pharma-related experiences across various contexts: anything from patient surveys to customer care calls to Tweets.

 This sort of solution is what our customer AlternativesPharma (case study) used to create a thematic map centered around 10,000 data points based on more than 2,000 specific queries.
 Instead of wasting employee hours, creative energy, and time making a best-guess strategy, they used their institutional knowledge to create a proprietary set of specific queries that used customer-submitted data to craft the best marketing solutions for those customers.
 Once the patients bought into their strategies, healthcare providers and authorities followed.

 Another example of how AI-based text analytics and NLP can help pharma companies better market to constituents is through content aggregation across the entire organization.
 Our customers encounter a significant problem: the siloing of data and inconsistent tagging of content that shields insights from departments that need to access it.
-With disease- and condition-specific taxonomies created by combining both existing tags and those suggested by Lexalytics’ models, all teams, especially marketing, can benefit from the insights therein to hone and market campaigns to key constituent groups.
+With disease- and condition-specific taxonomies created by combining both existing tags and those suggested by Lexalytics’, an InMoment company, models, all teams, especially marketing, can benefit from the insights therein to hone and market campaigns to key constituent groups.